shahabahreini/Image-Improvement/README.md

 - Switch from `--profile refilter` to `--profile np`
 - Increase `--workers` if RAM available
 - Reduce image resolution or tile size
+- Choose NLM filter with `--filter nlm` for quick processing

 ### Processing hangs or freezes